PokeAPI/pokekotlin/README.md

 ## Download

-PokeKotlin is available from [Jitpack].
+PokeKotlin is available from Jitpack.
 See the Releases tab for the latest version number.

 ```groovy
 repositories {